NetBrew-NT118-Q12/Coffee4Student-server/front-end/README.md

 npm run dev
 ```

-The application will running on http://localhost:5173/admin/
+The application will run on http://localhost:5173/admin/

 - Step 4: Build for production